azgs/Storymap_API/README.md

 information from Storymap features and metadata tables.

 ### Application Design
 HTTP GET requests are routed through Flask (a Python web framework), to query and return results from the PostgreSQL database.
-The database, logic layer, and front end are all encapsulated in the single container for convenience of use.
+The database, logic layer, and front end are all encapsulated in a single docker container for convenience of use.

 ### Application usage
 - The application is intended to be used as a stateless utility service.
 Recommended usage is to start containers when needed.
 No information is to be saved in the container.
 In the event of a container or docker error condition, simply kill and restart the container.